Skip to main content

 If you do not wish to create a new namespace or install ClickHouse in a specific namespace, omit the arguments --create-namespace --namespace <NAMESPACE>.

-With the repositories set up and the values.yaml file prepared, the next step is to deploy ClickHouse.
+With the repositories set up and the values.yaml file prepared, the next step is to install ClickHouse.

 helm install --create-namespace --namespace <NAMESPACE> clickhouse bitnami/clickhouse -f values.yaml